Volume 29, Issue 6 (11-2025) IBJ 2025, 29(6): 427-436 | Back to browse issues page

 Abstract:

 Introduction: The Warburg effect is considered one of the most important metabolic alterations in tumor cells.
-While extensively studied in solid tumors, the role of this effect in AML is less defined.
-HIF-1α and LDH-A are key regulators of glycolysis, promoting lactate production and the expression of lactate transporters.
+While extensively studied in solid tumors, the role of this effect in acute myeloid leukemia (AML) is less defined. hypoxia inducible factor 1 alpha (HIF-1α) and lactate dehydrogenase A (LDH-A) are key regulators of glycolysis, promoting lactate production and the expression of lactate transporters.
 In this study, we examined the impact of HIF-1α and LDH-A inhibition on metabolic pathways, cell viability, and lactate transporter mRNA expression in AML cell lines.

 Methods: K-562 and HL-60 cells were treated with silibinin, an HIF-1α inhibitor, and sodium oxamate, a LDH-A inhibitor.
 Cell viability and apoptosis were evaluated using the MTT assay and flow cytometry, respectively.
 Acidification rate and LDH-A activity were assessed using lactate assay and LDH-A assay kits, respectively.
 Relative mRNA expression of MCT1 and MCT4 was determined using qRT-PCR.